leilaicruz/Experimental_Journal/journal/2020-02/2020-02-13-Comparison-of Werner-FACs-settings-with-mine.md

 crossref: true
 ---

-# Title : Comparison between the fAcs dettings used for Werner in 2017 with the ones I am using currently.
+# Title : Comparison between the fAcs settings used for Werner in 2017 with the ones I am using currently.

 ## Date
 13022020-14022020